academic, artist, activist / booking: firstname.lastname@example.org

 His current book manuscript, Prison Music: Containment, Escape, and the Sound of America, is a cultural history of incarceration in U.S. society from the nineteenth to the twenty-first century, told through the sound of prison in popular culture, policy, and protest.
-Jeb is the Founder of #SoundCon, an organization that hosts global conferences and livestreams for innovative sound makers, thinkers, and listeners.
+Jeb is the Founding Curator of @S_E_S_S_I_O_N, an organization that specializes in social events that serve and sustain, including listening sessions, screenings, and livestreams offered for free to local and global communities.
 He is also Co-Founder of OneBeat ((Echo)), a digital project for international cultural exchange through sound, in partnership with the U.S. Bureau of Educational and Cultural Affairs and NYC-based music organization, Found Sound Nation.

 Jeb received a Research, Scholarship, and Creative Activity Award, as well as a Program for Excellence in Graduate Education Award, from California State University, Dominguez Hills, for his recent research work.
 Jeb is also the recipient of an Award for Excellence in Teaching in the Department of American Studies and Ethnicity at USC, as well as a Fund for Innovative Undergraduate Teaching Award and a Learning Environments Incentive Grant from USC.